 To complete TA Training, all graduate students who have received an Instructional Assistantship (IA) or Teaching Assistantship (TA) are required to go through the Graduate School's TA Training program.
-This program consists of two parts: 1) TA Orientation, offered at the beginning of each semester, and 2) GRAD 701, a semester-long TA Training workshop-based course.
+This program consists of two parts: 1) TA Orientation, offered at the beginning of each semester, and 2) GRAD 701, Teaching Assistant Development, a semester-long TA Training workshop-based course.
 Both parts of this program must be completed for a graduate student to be credentialed and eligible for instructional duties, and listed in the Graduate School's Trained TA/IA Database.

 Under Academic Affairs policy ACAF 4.0.I.A.1, GIAs and GTAs "must have attended a series of workshops for Graduate Teaching Assistants and Graduate Instructional Assistants sponsored by the Graduate School" prior to beginning your TA/IA-ship.
 This requirement is fulfilled through TA Orientation.
 As required by the Southern Association of Colleges and Schools (SACS), GTA/IAs must participate in "regular in-service training" (SACS 3.7.1.f) during your first semester of teaching to be credentialed as a TA/IA.
 This is accomplished by enrolling in the GRAD 701 course, "Teaching Assistant Development," or enrolling in an approved departmental GRAD 701-equivalent TA Training course.